Today is November 30, 2021 /

-We at the Hebrew School are dedicated to enriching your child’s experience.
-Since your child first became enrolled here, there has not been a focus just on this day in particular.
-Rather, the focus has been on ways we live as a Jewish people, including understanding the practice of our traditions, the meaning of our holidays and festivals, the history of our people, and of course reading and understanding the prayers recited.
-Attending school at the UVJC has never been about only becoming a bar or bat mitzvah.
-This has been stressed with your child, and we hope that this philosophy can continue forward with your support.
+At the Hebrew School, we are dedicated to enriching your child’s experience.
+Since your child first enrolled here, there has not been a focus just on this day in particular.
+Rather, the focus has been on ways we live as a Jewish people, including understanding the practice of our traditions, the meaning of our holidays and festivals, the history of our people, and of course reading and understanding the prayers.
+Attending school at Kol Ha’Emek has never been about only becoming a b’mitzvah.
+We stress this with all students and we hope that this philosophy can continue forward with your support.

 You are encouraged throughout this process to contact our offices with questions and concerns.
 It will be very helpful for you to attend subsequent parent meetings, as new information will be introduced each time.
-We also cannot stress enough the importance of bringing your family to other bar and bat mitzvah celebrations at the UVJC, so that your child becomes familiar with the service.
-The bar and bat mitzvah celebration is an open event, where the young adult is welcomed into the community.
+We also cannot stress enough the importance of bringing your family to other b’mitzvah celebrations at Kol Ha’Emek, so that your child becomes familiar with the service.
+B’mitzvah celebrations are open events where young adults are welcomed into the community.
 There is no invitation required to attend a service.
-There are several remaining this year, and a calendar has been supplied so that you will have those dates for planning.
+There are several remaining this year, and you are encouraged to check the congregational calendar so that you will have those dates for planning.

 We very much look forward to working with you during this special life cycle event.

 Kol Ha’Emek’s school is supported in part by a grant from Jewish Federation of New Hampshire.